cts/cts.github.com/examples/bootstrap/index.md

 With [Version 1 of Bootstrap](https://github.com/twitter/bootstrap/blob/1905a992d9cc8f1160930edad6ec5d52eaf06d85/docs/index.html),
-the HTML code to produce the above screen grab was [see example page](bootstrap-v1-v1.html):
+the HTML code to produce the above screen grab was:

     <form>
       <fieldset>